deep-entertainment/safehouse/design/gdd.md

 [marjorie](characters/marjorie.md), [calvin](characters/calvin.md) and [rebeca](characters/rebeca.md) eat breakfast. [calvin](characters/calvin.md) reads the New York Standard.
 In the dialog, [marjorie](characters/marjorie.md) tries to gather more information about [igino](characters/igino.md) and La Famiglia.

-After finishing the breakfast, [marjorie](characters/marjorie.md) goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads her to the combination of the padlock on the drawer in her room.
+After finishing the breakfast, [marjorie](characters/marjorie.md) goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads her to the combination of the [padlock](items/padlock.md) on the [bedroom_wardrobe_drawer_lower](items/bedroom_wardrobe_drawer_lower.md) in her room.

 She opens the lock with it and finds the fake diary of [jacob](characters/jacob.md) Grimes.
 Downstairs, she finds [rebeca](characters/rebeca.md) and talks to her.
 She reveals that [jacob](characters/jacob.md) Grimes was found dead 18 years ago.
 (It is not yet revealed, that [jacob](characters/jacob.md) hung himself or that [calvin](characters/calvin.md) was assigned to that case)